code-stroke/codestroke-backend/README.md

 ### Authentication and Signoffs

-With any endpoint decorated with `requires_global_auth` (which should be most, if not, all endpoints), you'll need to send an Authorisation header with an agreed password (the hash of which is stored in the app config file).
-The username is not checked and can be anything (but for consistency's sake, make it 'global'.
-It doesn't really matter).
+With any endpoint decorated with `requires_auth` (which should be most, endpoints except for registration and database creation), you'll need to send an Authorisation header with a registered user's username and password.
 If you do not send this header, or the password is wrong, you will get `success = false` and `error_type = 'auth'` as your response (otherwise you'll get `success = true` and the actual data back).

-A further note is that with every POST and PUT request, there are (technically optional, but much preferred if they're filled) three additional parameters to identify who made the request:

-1. `signoff_first_name`
-2. `signoff_last_name`
-3. `signoff_role` (which *must* be one of the types listed as a role in the schema)

-If these are not specified, the data will still be sent but the event will be logged as unsigned and the notification will be shown as unsigned as well.
+Users are registered at the `/register/` endpoint which accepts POST requests with first name, last name, role, username and password details.
+You can access the `/login/` endpoint with the Authentication header to view these details for a user.

 ### Route Listing